Latortuga13/CSE151Diabetes/README.md

 data_clean.head()

 ```
+Here is the full preprocessing notebook: [Preprocessing notebook](https://github.com/Latortuga13/CSE151Diabetes/blob/main/Milestone3.ipynb](https://github.com/Latortuga13/CSE151Diabetes/blob/main/Milestone2.ipynb))

 ### Model 1
 For our first model, our group decided to use a logistic regressor, because our ultimate task is the binary classifcation of whether or not a patient has/had diabetes.
-We first trained our model, removed any outliers within the
-model, and in order to address the imbalance, we oversampled the underrepresented categories.
+We also figured using a logistic regression model would be a good baseline to measure future models with due to its simplicity.
+We first trained our model using the scaled data and made a model using sklearn's logistic regressor.
+After running the model once without oversampling, we addressed the imbalance of yes's and no's in our dataset by running the model on oversampled data.
+The model that didn't oversample predicted no everytime, and even though this was more accurate, we want to prioritize true positives over true negatives for our predictors intended purpose.

 [Model 1 notebook](https://github.com/Latortuga13/CSE151Diabetes/blob/main/Milestone3.ipynb)